General Santos: Security and civil defense

 The Philippine National Police, a military task force has been formed to protect the city from terrorist attacks and other crime.
-Task Force GenSan is affiliated with the Philippine Army and headed by an army colonel.
-8 Police Stations are built on each barangay to keep the safeness and a peaceful order in city.
+Task Force GenSan is affiliated with the Philippine Army and is headed by an army colonel.
+8 Police Stations are built on each barangay to keep the safety and a peaceful order in the city.
 Agencies and Organizations are forming a good and peaceful will to group an order in a city.

 Health services

 The average life expectancy of Gensanon is 70 for females and 65 for males.
 There are 19 hospitals, with more than 2,200 beds in the city including General Santos Doctors Hospital, St. Elizabeth Hospital, SOCSARGEN County Hospital, Mindanao Medical Center, R.O Diagan Cooperative Hospital, GenSan Medical Center, Sarangani Bay Specialists Medical Center, General Santos City District Hospital and the newly inaugurated Dadiangas Medical Center servicing a care for the people.
 In addition, there is an ongoing construction of ACE Medical Center to add more hospital bed capacity and medical services in the city.